jumpingjoy/watchnationpro/index.md

 Excellent battery life is the most significant advantage of sense.
 It provides six days of battery life.
 Charging also takes significantly less time, approximately 12 minutes only.
 Like Versa, it has Fitbit Pay.

 GPS tracks your miles and location on your runs and travels.
 Waterproof features allow you to swim.

 <button class="uk-button uk-button-primary" href="">>> Read Our Full Review Here <<</button>

-### No. 4 Kate Spade Scallop 2
-Version two of Kate spade runs on Wear OS like the first version of Kate spade scallop.
-It has the same attractive looks and covers almost the features of Fossil watches.

-The "Choose your look's" App helps you pick the right watch face that matches your clothes and accessories.
-NFC for Google pay is a notable one.
-It has a button to control music and all.
-As it is waterproof, you can swim with that.
-It comes with the latest Wear OS.
-It has an AMOLED display.
-As the ambient light sensor adjusts the brightness, it can maintain the battery life decently.

-<button class="uk-button uk-button-primary" href="">>> Read Our Full Review Here <<</button>